jaspervdj/patat/README.md

  -  `slideLeft`: slides the new slide in from right to left.
  -  `dissolve`: changes characters over time.
+ -  `matrix`: loosely inspired by the 1999 science fiction movie.

 All transitions currently take these arguments: